 While it is considered a B vitamin, because the body is able to make its own supply from glucose, it is not technically an essential nutrient, so it’s lesser known than the other B vitamins.
 But don’t let that fool you into thinking it doesn’t pack a powerful punch for a vitamin.

 What is inositol exactly?

 Inositol comes is many forms and is found in many plant foods such as cantaloupe, oranges, beans, grain and nuts.
-The version “Myo-inositol” refers to the version that is not bound to any phosphates and is the most common form found in the body and sold as a supplements, though D-Chiro inositol is also a popular choice.
+“Myo-inositol” refers to a type of inositol that is not bound to any phosphates.
+It is the most common form found in the body and sold as a supplements, though D-Chiro inositol is also a popular choice.
 Some supplements combine these two forms into specific ratios.

 What are benefits of taking Inositol?

 There’s been a number of clinical trials exploring Inositol and PCOS, infertility, depression, anxiety, OCD, cognitive, decline metabolic disease, inflammation, acne, insulin resistance and more.

 Inositol has been shown to increase insulin sensitivity and reducing insulin resistance that we see in different stages of metabolic disorders.
 This reduction of insulin improves ovarian function and metabolic states.
 Women with PCOS, or polycystic ovarian syndrome, who take inositol often experience dramatic improvements in their symptoms.

 In fact, inositol supports ovarian function and oocyte egg health so well that it has been a fundamental part of the advancement of fertility and women’s reproductive health management.
 Inositol also shows fertility boosting properties for men by increasing sperm count and health.